 Instructions

-- Slice each chicken breast carefully in half lengthwise (horizontally) and place one at a time, between 2 sheets of cling wrap or in a ziploc freezer bag.
-Carefully flatten the chicken breasts with a rolling pin until they are approximately ¼ inch thick.
-Don’t pound the breasts too hard as it could tear apart the breast.
-Ideally, you want flattened chicken breasts to a uniform thickness.
+- Slice each chicken breast in half lengthwise (horizontally).
+Place one piece at a time between two sheets of cling wrap or in a zip-top freezer bag.
+Carefully pound with a meat mallet or rolling pin until about ¼-inch thick.
+Don't hit too hard or the meat may tear, the goal is an even thickness.

-- Season both sides of each chicken breast with salt and pepper.
-Prepare a shallow plate with flour and dip the chicken into the flour, evenly coating on both sides.
-Set aside.
+- Season both sides with salt and pepper.
+Place flour on a shallow plate and dredge each chicken breast, coating evenly on both sides.
+Shake off excess and set aside.

-- Heat oil in a large skillet over medium-high for 2 minutes until the hot oil sizzles.
-Sear the chicken for about 5 minutes per side until golden brown and fully cooked through.
-The internal temperature for the chicken should reach 165F.
-Transfer the chicken to a plate.
+- Heat oil in a large skillet over medium-high heat for 2 minutes until shimmering.
+Sear chicken for about 5 minutes per side until golden brown and fully cooked through (internal temperature should reach 165°F as read on a meat thermometer).
+Transfer to a plate and set aside.

-- Return the chicken to skillet and toss well to coat, allowing the chicken to cook and soak in the sauce for 1-2 minutes.
+- Return chicken to the skillet and toss in the sauce for 1-2 minutes so it soaks up all the flavor.

-- Garnish with parsley and serve immediately with pasta, rice, or over mashed potatoes.
+- Garnish with parsley and serve immediately over pasta, rice, or mashed potatoes.

 Notes